khulnasoft/deepscale/docs/_tutorials/cifar-10.md

 ---
 title: "CIFAR-10 Tutorial"
 excerpt: "Train your first model with DeepScale!"
+tags: getting-started
 ---

 If you haven't already, we advise you to first read through the [Getting Started](/getting-started/) guide before stepping through this tutorial.

-In this tutorial we will be adding DeepScale to CIFAR-10 model, which is small image classification model.
+In this tutorial we will be adding DeepScale to the CIFAR-10 model, which is a small image classification model.

-First we will go over how to run original CIFAR-10.
+First we will go over how to run the original CIFAR-10 model.
 Then we will proceed step-by-step in enabling this model to run with DeepScale.

 ## Running Original CIFAR-10

-Original model code from [CIFAR-10 Tutorial](https://github.com/pytorch/tutorials/blob/master/beginner_source/blitz/cifar10_tutorial.py), We've copied this repo under [DeepScaleExamples/cifar/](https://github.com/khulnasoft-lab/DeepScaleExamples/tree/master/cifar) and made it available as a submodule.
+Original model code from the [CIFAR-10 Tutorial](https://github.com/pytorch/tutorials/blob/main/beginner_source/blitz/cifar10_tutorial.py), We've copied this repo under [DeepScaleExamples/training/cifar/](https://github.com/khulnasoft/DeepScaleExamples/tree/master/training/cifar) and made it available as a submodule.
 To download, execute:

 ```bash
 git submodule update --init --recursive
 ```

-To install requirements for CIFAR-10:
+To install the requirements for the CIFAR-10 model:
 ```bash
 cd DeepScaleExamples/cifar
 pip install -r requirements.txt